AntonioDomenech/ADsum/README.md

 # Windows DirectShow capture from a Bluetooth microphone
 dshow:audio=Bluetooth Headset?sample_rate=48000&channels=1

+# Windows WASAPI loopback for the current system output (captures audio even when routed to Bluetooth)
+wasapi:default?loopback=1

 # macOS AVFoundation input index 1
 avfoundation:1?channels=1
 ```

+With WASAPI loopback you can stream the system mix while keeping Bluetooth headsets active—the mic and playback channels remain independent, mirroring tools such as Loom.
+When FFmpeg does not provide WASAPI support or the driver blocks the capture, ADsum falls back to an internal WASAPI loopback backend powered by the `soundcard` library, so the system output is still captured whenever Windows exposes it.

 Additional FFmpeg flags can be added via query parameters.
 For instance `args=-thread_queue_size 2048` (parsed with shell-style quoting) or `opt_timeout=5` (expanded to `-timeout 5`).

+> **Windows note:** when a WASAPI loopback device is selected, ADsum will fall back to the `sounddevice`
+> (PortAudio) backend automatically whenever the installed FFmpeg build lacks WASAPI support.
+No extra
+> configuration is required—just pick the speaker you want to capture (for example the Bluetooth output) and
+> keep `loopback=1` in the device string.

 Use the "Configure environment" menu entry to inspect or update any `ADSUM_` variables directly from the UI.
 Changes are persisted to your `.env` file for future sessions.